Catching sunbeams

 Humans have long sought to create organised shapes and patterns, sometimes for specific purposes and sometimes just in search of something beautiful.
 Imagine the beginnings of the perfect garden, how could we guide its growth to fit our plans?
 We would need to seed plants in regimented rows, build trellising to direct chaotic plants and […]

-My research involves developing an algorithm to automatically tune a 2xN array of quantum dots (QDs) that could be used as the building block for a fault tolerant quantum computer.
-Quantum computing has the potential to revolutionise our daily lives, just like the transistor has changed the last 70 years or so, with classical computers. […]
+Navigating hyper-dimensional voltage space My research involves developing an algorithm to automatically tune a 2xN array of quantum dots (QDs) that could be used as the building block for a fault tolerant quantum computer.
+Quantum computing has the potential to revolutionise our daily lives, just like the transistor has changed the last 70 years […]

 We all know what it’s like to have your phone or laptop run out of power too quickly.
 And we would all be keen to see improved batteries, that can keep going longer and recharge faster!
 It’s not just our devices that would benefit from better batteries.
 Electric vehicles are a more renewable and eco-friendly […]